 Stockholder List.
 A list of record date stockholders will be available electronically at the meeting website during the annual meeting.
 In addition, information on how to obtain access to the stockholder list will be available during the ten days preceding the meeting at https://investor.kimberly-clark.com.
-To examine the list you must either hold shares through Computershare or register as a holder in street name as described above.
+To examine the list you must either hold shares through Computershare or preregister as a holder in street name (i.e., through a broker, bank or other intermediary) as described above.

-EB Information About Our Annual Meeting Costs of Solicitation Technical Assistance and Questions.
-Call Computershare at (888) 724-2416 (U.S. toll-free) or +1-781-575-2748 (outside of U.S.) for technical assistance for the virtual meeting.
+Technical Assistance and Questions.
+Call Computershare Investor Services at (800) 730-4001 (U.S. toll-free) for technical assistance.
 For additional shareholder support, call Stockholder Services by telephone at (972) 281-5317 or by e-mail at stockholders@kcc.com.

-Costs of Solicitation Kimberly-Clark will bear all costs of this proxy solicitation, including the cost of preparing, printing and delivering materials, the cost of the proxy solicitation and the expenses of brokers, fiduciaries and other nominees who forward proxy materials to stockholders.
+Costs of Solicitation

+Kimberly-Clark will bear all costs of this proxy solicitation, including the cost of preparing, printing and delivering materials, the cost of the proxy solicitation and the expenses of brokers, fiduciaries and other nominees who forward proxy materials to stockholders.
 In addition to mail and electronic means, our employees may solicit proxies by telephone or otherwise.
 We have retained D. F. King & Co., Inc. to aid in the solicitation at a cost of approximately \$20,000 plus reimbursement of out-of-pocket expenses.
-12 2021 Proxy Statement